Professor, Physiological Sciences, University of Florida

 M.S.
 Coastal Sciences, 2014, University of Southern Mississippi

-I'm a PhD.student at the University of Florida, in Physiological Sciences.
+I'm a PhD candidate at the University of Florida, in Physiological Sciences.
 My thesis project involves the use of yeast as models to investigate the effect of toxicants on mitochondrial signaling (Mitotox).
-I am also working on part of the California Breast Cancer Research Project (CBCRP), metabolic profiling of inbred mice, and using yeast as models to investigate the effect of toxicants on mitochondrial signaling (Mitotox).
-While scientific research is my passion, I also like to play tennis and hike in nature.
+I am also working on part of the California Breast Cancer Research Project (CBCRP), metabolic profiling of inbred mice, as well as a study to biomonitor small dog breeds for pesticide exposure.

 B.S.
 Animal Biology, Lebanese University